What is the hybrid work model – the complete guide

 Steps to implement the hybrid model

 Due to the COVID-19 pandemic, introducing remote work was a necessity forced overnight.
-But now, with the several lockdowns passed and the remote work being a new normal, the revalidation and redesign of the existing policies are necessary.
-If there are none, it is high time to transform the foggy status quo into a fully implemented hybrid work model.
+But now, with the several lockdowns passed and remote work being a new normal, the revalidation and redesign of the existing policies are necessary.
+If there are none, it is time to transform the foggy status quo into a fully implemented hybrid work model.

-Brainstorm and design new workflows
+Brainstorm and design new workflows.

-Even if not fully codified, there are countless workflows in the company, requiring people to cooperate, meet, evaluate their effects and do all the stuff that has been done in the office before.
-To make the hybrid work the new reality, the company needs a way to make all these workflows digital, without the preference toward one or the other way of working.
+Even if not fully codified, there are countless workflows in the company, requiring people to cooperate, meet, evaluate their effects, and do all the stuff that has been done in the office before.
+To make the hybrid work the new reality, the company needs a way to make all these workflows digital without the preference toward one or the other way of working.
 Among the most challenging aspects one can name:

-• Meetings – the obvious one – there is a need to deliver tech tools that can replace or effectively support the offline ones;
+- Meetings – the obvious one – there is a need to deliver tech tools that can replace or effectively support the offline ones;

-• Team building – to battle the disengagement mentioned above, the company and team leaders need to come up with ways to support the team building, tackle the disengagement, and battle the loneliness of the remote employees;
+- Team building – to battle the disengagement mentioned above, the company and team leaders need to come up with ways to support the team building, tackle the disengagement, and battle the loneliness of the remote employees;

 Test out some concepts

 The assumption that the designed plan is perfect in every detail is dangerous and foolish at once.
-To make sure that the designed system actually works, and performs better than the existing ones, the management needs to test the concepts and evaluate the results.
+To make sure that the designed system actually works and performs better than the existing ones, the management needs to test the concepts and evaluate the results.
 To do so, there are two crucial elements:

-• Constant evaluation – setting the KPIs is not equal to measuring the progress.
-The management needs to track the advances and identify the bottlenecks to make the best of the testing phase;
+- Constant evaluation – setting the KPIs is not equal to measuring the progress.
+The management needs to track the advances and identify the bottlenecks to make the best of the testing phase.

 Design clear and legible policy

 After the ideation and the testing phase, the company is ready to build a company-wide policy that will support the employees’ and employer’s goals alike.
 A clear, legible, and reliable policy is the cornerstone of the successful building of the hybrid work culture in the company.
-And it can be the last nail to the coffin of the effective remote work culture in the company.
+And it can be the last nail in the coffin of the effective remote work culture in the company.
 A good and dependable policy is built upon the following foundations:

-• Equality – from CEO to intern, everybody is equal when it comes to sticking to the remote work policy.
+- Equality – from CEO to intern, everybody is equal when it comes to sticking to the remote work policy.
 This is about the obligatory (or not) presence in the office, any preferences regarding the way of doing business, or the official ways to run the day-to-day operations.
-Requesting a leave of absence is a great example of such a situation, one of numerous;
+Requesting a leave of absence is a great example of such a situation, one of numerous.

-• Tech stack – last but not least, the policy needs to specify the tech stack used to do the job.
-The set of preferred tools needs to be delivered to meet the security requirements as well as provide the users with all tools they need and avoid situations where the company doesn’t deliver the tools required to work.
+- Tech stack – last but not least, the policy needs to specify the tech stack used to do the job.
+The set of preferred tools needs to be delivered to meet the security requirements as well as provide the users with all the tools they need and avoid situations where the company doesn’t deliver the tools required to work.

 Pick the right tech stack

 Speaking of which, the tech stack is the backbone of remote work and stays behind the hybrid work environment in the way the desks and chairs build the office.
-The pandemic has delivered a huge leap in remote work tech development, vastly boosting the quality and availability of popular tools like Zoom, Microsoft Teams, or Google Workspace.
+The pandemic has delivered a considerable leap in remote work tech development, vastly boosting the quality and availability of popular tools like Zoom, Microsoft Teams, or Google Workspace.
 But the tech stack of choice needs to encompass all needs of the team and provide tools that will meet all needs.

 Time tracker

-Time clocking app is the key tool to ensure that both parties, the employee and employer, are not abusing the policy and there are neither unpaid over hours nor undertime.
+The time clocking app is the key tool to ensure that both parties, the employee and employer, are not abusing the policy and there are neither unpaid overtime hours nor undertime.
 It is also the first data point when it comes to measuring the performance and productivity of the teams.
 Finally, with the implementation of the flexible working environment, the time clock app enables one to shape his or her working schedule in any way desired, including the break for a midday yoga or early morning focus time.

 Leave management software

-When the absence in the office says nothing at all, there is a need for the place to check if one is available in the office and when he or she will take a leave.
+When the absence in the office says nothing whatsoever, there is a need for the place to check if one is available in the office and when he or she will take a leave.
 Regarding the desired level of flexibility, the attendance and leave management software is crucial for providing the employees with the freedom of shaping their working schedule while getting things done.

 Again, Calamari fits these requirements perfectly.